-Note that whenever the ORB starts to dispatch a request on the servant, the reference count is increased by 1.
-After request dispatching is finished, the count is decremented by 1.
+Note that whenever the ORB starts to dispatch a request on the servant, the reference count is incremented.
+After request dispatching is finished, the count is decremented by the same amount.
 This ensures that a reference counted servant cannot be deleted while a request is executing.